15 Sep The Art of Molding

 For an artsy offset look, ‘stepped’ crown molding is perfect for lining rows of cabinets of varying heights.
 It retains and embellishes the same unique stepped appearance of the combined outline.
 Installation is a little more complex, you may want the aid of a professional.
 The placement of each section needs to be calculated precisely and installed perfectly.
 It’s all in vain if you can’t get the end of the molding to butt up comfortably against an adjacent wall or cabinet.

 Interior crown molding typically runs the perimeter of a kitchens ceiling.
 It is an eye catching design that works with the existing crown molding on the ceilings edge, providing a seamless sense of continuity.
 You may even save a little cash by choosing interior moldings that are made of foam or other synthetic material.
+If you have a Dropped Ceiling, the crown molding can complement this feature, enhancing the overall aesthetic of the kitchen.

 Edge molding is a bit of an uncommon touch, you may find it on the outside edge of the shelving.
 Such decorative additions to open shelving not only serve to be great design features, but they make a unique structural element out of the combination.
 Shelving that spans over three feet will likely bend under heavy weight.
 This is why it must be supported properly.
 This is where edge mounting helps, applying it to the outside of a long shelf will help prevent any sagging.